Policies, Fees, and FAQs

 More FAQs

+Can I keep seeing my previous therapist?
 Sure!
 As long as we’re treating you for separate issues and not getting in each other’s way, I’m happy.
-If you want to contain costs, you can pause your other therapy and then go back once we’re done.
+If you want to contain costs, you can pause your other therapy and resume once we’re done.

+What if I also have ADHD, substance over-use, bipolar, or a personality disorder?
 If it doesn’t get in the way of doing ERP, no problem.
 If it does, you will need to get treatment for that first and then come back.
 If you prefer to work with one therapist who is an expert at treating both, I have excellent referrals.

 Yes, I am a real psychologist